yy-tromb/yy-glob-run/README.md

 ```
 ### Examples
 - `gr s ffprobe -hide_banner *.mp4`
+- `gr s -p8 cmd /c type *.csv` (stdout is not controled, so this example may be mixed in line.)

 ### Options
 -p(number of threads): Specify the number of threads to use for parallel execution. default: number of CPU threads